-As a health and well-being organization, WesleyLife is committed to helping to make the second half of life the best half for all who seek our services.
+As health and well-being organizations, WesleyLife and WellSpire are committed to helping to make the second half of life the best half for all who seek our services.
 One of the ways our wellness teams do that is via Rock Steady Boxing, a nationally recognized boxing regimen designed to improve symptoms in people with Parkinson's disease.

 Fighting the Good Fight Against Parkinson's Disease